nei7/website/posts/first-post.md

 thumbnail: "/posts/first-post/python-developer.jpg"
 ---

-It's just a test post to see if everything works, there will be more posts here soon
+It's just a test post to see if everything works, there will be more posts here soon.